Leanne Wong

-Junior
+Junior gymnastics career

 2017

 Wong qualified as an elite gymnast at the Parkettes National Qualifier in May alongside club teammate Kara Eaker, where she scored a 51.900 in the all-around to qualify to nationals.
 She later competed at the American Classic in Texas, winning gold medals in the all-around and on vault.
 At the end of July, Wong competed at the Secret U.S. Classic, where she placed ninth in the all-around and sixth on vault.

 Wong competed at her first national championships in August.
 Wong continued to impress on vault with a two-night score of 29.45, winning the national title on the apparatus ahead of Maile O'Keefe and Emma Malabuyo.
 Wong also placed third on floor exercise as well as fifth in the all-around behind O'Keefe, Malabuyo, Eaker, and Adeline Kenlin with a combined total of 108.250 points.
 After the championships, she was named to the junior national team.